Social Media

 ActiveSG Park: Jurong Lake Gardens Swimming Pool

-Image: NParks swimming pool at Jurong Lake Gardens
+Image credit: NParks swimming pool at Jurong Lake Gardens

 Did you know that there’s a swimming pool at Jurong Lake Gardens?
 ActiveSG Park is located in the south of Jurong Lake Gardens and features a lap pool and training swimming pool, a 24-hour gym, plus an outdoor fitness area where outdoor yoga sessions take place.
 Other amenities include a wheelchair-accessible Rooftop Garden, rentable event spaces, and an exercise playground.

-Where: 30 Yuan Ching Rd, Singapore 618664
+Where: 30 Yuan Ching Road, Singapore 618664

 Nearest car park: Jurong Lake Garden South Car park (turn in at Japanese Garden Rd)

-Opening Hours: 7am – 10pm
+Opening hours: 7am – 10pm

-Where to Eat at Jurong Lake Gardens
+Where to eat at Jurong Lake Gardens

 Fusion Spoon

-Fusion Spoon, Jurong Lake Gardens, 102 Yuan Ching Rd, Singapore 618663
+Fusion Spoon, Jurong Lake Gardens, 102 Yuan Ching Road, Singapore 618663

 Starbucks Lakeside